 Protection of Data and Systems

-Cyber Defense for the Defense Sector
+Cyber defense for the defense sector

 With the increasing networking and digitalization of critical infrastructures and military equipment, the importance of cyber defense in the defense sector is becoming ever more critical.
 It is essential to ensure the integrity of systems, protect sensitive data, and detect tampering attempts early.
 This is mandatory to maintain trust in an increasingly technology-driven environment for national protection in both civilian and military domains.
 Below, we highlight the complexity and necessity of advanced cyber defense measures.